mahozad/buyt/README.md

 - [ ] Show a small progress bar of how much has been spent if user has set a limit on spends
 - [ ] Use downloadable fonts instead of integrating the font in the app to reduce the app size
 - [ ] New version of MaterialCardView will include a setCheckedIcon. check it out
-- [ ] Show a prompt (or an emoji or whatever) when there is no items in the home screen
+- [x] Show a prompt (or an emoji or whatever) when there is no items in the home screen
 - [ ] Use kotlin coroutines see[https://medium.com/androiddevelopers/room-coroutines-422b786dc4c5]
 - [ ] For testing app components see [https://developer.android.com/jetpack/docs/guide#test-components]
 - [ ] Enable the user to disable location rationale dialog and always enter stores manually
 - [ ] What is Spherical Law of Cosines? (for locations)
-- [ ] Add the functionality to export and import all app data
 - [ ] Try to first provide an MVP (minimally viable product) version of the app
 - [ ] Make viewing stores on map a premium feature
 - [ ] Add ability to remove all app data